Beyond To-Do Lists

 Why “Being More” Misses the Point

-The idea of “being more” or “becoming better” or “improving myself” is well-intentioned but misplaced.
-The reason is that, unfortunately, the striving for “self-improvement” subtly repeats the same pattern as to-do lists.
+The idea of “being more”, “becoming better”, or “improving myself” is well-intentioned but misplaced.

 Read More >>